Signed in as:

 December 2020 | Began fundraising partnership with Ark Republic; Month-long fundraiser

-December 2020 | First installment of Black Farmer and a Chef series featuring R&R Farms and Bourne Brilliant and prepared by Chef Khari Hairston-El of Jaja Bakery who made cheesecake both dairy and vegan
+December 2020 | First installment of Black Farmer and a Chef series featuring R&R Farms and Bourne Brilliant and prepared by Chef Khari Hairston-El of Jaja Bakery who made a variety of cheesecakes---both dairy and vegan

-December 2020 | Second installment of Black Farmer and a Chef series featuring Apex Seafood Market, Summers Prep, Earth & Field Salt Co. and Chef Cassandra Loftlin who made fish and grits, charcuterie board, trout cream cheese, and popsicles
+December 2020 | Second installment of Black Farmer and a Chef series featuring Apex Seafood Market, Summers Prep, Earth & Field Salt Co.

 May 2021 | Founder Kaia Shivers’ work on BFI featured in NYU Alumni Magazine